ahmedalhulaibi/loggy/README.md

 This solves two issues:
 1. No need to inject a service dependency - logger - via `context.Context` which can lead to panics at runtime if implemented incorrectly
-2. No need to allocate a new logger with each request, which can give a marginal improvement in performance
+2. No need to allocate a new logger with each request

 To be clear, the issues above are not an issue with the logging libraries themselves, but an issue with the logging practices established.

 # Benchmarks

-A rudimentary benchmark shows that by changing how we actually consume logging libraries, we can improve performance marginally.
+A rudimentary benchmark shows that by changing how we actually consume logging libraries we incur a significant performance cost.

 ```
 go test -bench=. -benchtime=20s -benchmem